 - If the caveator doesn’t take the matter to court within the 21 days, the caveat is removed.

-- If the caveator takes legal action and a court junction is issued, Landgate puts the Title into a Registrars Packet and moves it into Complex Dealings, so the caveat remains.
+- If the caveator takes legal action and a court injunction is issued, Landgate puts the Title into a Registrars Packet and moves it into Complex Dealings, so the caveat remains.
 Depending on the course of the legal proceedings, the property may not settle for a long time.

 A recent settlement, for example, was delayed for nine months because of complications caused by a caveat on the Title.
 This case was a ‘mortgagee in possession‘ sale, and nine caveats had been lodged on the Title.
 At the request of the seller’s settlement agent, eight of the caveats were removed by their caveators – but one refused.

 The caveator was owed a debt by the current owner, and commenced legal proceedings to seek payment of the debt owed.
-A court junction was issued, and the Title was put into a Registrars Packet by Landgate.
+A court injunction was issued, and the Title was put into a Registrars Packet by Landgate.

 Since the Title was now in a Registrars Packet, the property couldn’t settle.
 The legal proceedings stretched on, and settlement was delayed by nine weeks.
 Such a long delay is highly inconvenient for all parties, and could have cost the seller thousands in penalty interest – but in this case, the Offer and Acceptance had specified that the seller could not be charged penalty interest.